 To find the grave itself is not hard as there are markers (see below).
 You may get lost and are more likely to have crows and stray cats for company than human beings - but with a bit of persistence you will find it.

 The cemetery is very peaceful.

 The Yanaka area can be accessed from either Sendagi Station (Chiyoda subway line) or Nishi Nippori Station (Yamanote Line).
 For the cemetery, Nishi Nippori Station is the closest station.
-It is just below it and a short walk up steps.
+Nishi Nippori station is just below the cemetery, which is accessible by a short walk up some steps.